 - Yes, in the Nova Scotia 4-H program, all members who are involved must register.
 Cloverbuds register as cloverbuds.
 They are required to pay the designated registration fee just as junior and senior aged members are.

 - The registration details and forms can be found on the Registration Page.
-To find the nearest club near you, your club’s registration fee, and who to pass your registration form on to, please connect with your region’s Agriculture Extension Coordinator (AEC).
-He/She will have all of the information you are looking for.
+To find the nearest club near you, your club’s registration fee, and who to pass your registration form on to, please connect with the 4-H Nova Scotia Office.

 Does a Cloverbud register for just Cloverbud or for a project?